amankitsingh/Udacity-Linux-server/README.md

 ### 9. Setting Up the Firewall

-Now we would configure the firewall to allow only incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123):
+Now we would configure the firewall to allow only incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123) in grader:

 ```
+$ ssh grader@139.59.26.105 -p 2200
 # sudo ufw allow 2200/tcp
 # sudo ufw allow 80/tcp
 # sudo ufw allow 123/udp